jdoleary/Spellmasons/CurrentTasks.md

 ## 3.12

-- Add player movement
 - Add portal and concept of levels
   - Seed level difficulty based on level number
   - Random mobs, and rocks
 - Add pickups
-- update cards to combine at bottom, remove spell pools, make cards combine only when about to cast

 ## 3.13